 Reddit users behave differently from users on other platforms.
 According to recent research, 90% of Reddit users use the platform to explore products and brands before making purchase decisions.
 They're not passively scrolling—they're actively seeking honest opinions, comparisons, and recommendations.

 This research-oriented behavior creates a powerful opportunity for advertisers.
 When someone searches "best CRM for small business" or "iPhone vs Android 2026" on Reddit, they're signaling genuine purchase intent.
-Appearing in these conversations—whether through organic participation or paid advertising—can directly influence their decision.
+Appearing in these conversations—whether through organic marketing or paid advertising—can directly influence their decision.

 Many Reddit users don't use other major social platforms, representing an unduplicated audience that advertisers often miss entirely.
 The platform's demographics skew younger and more male (roughly 63-67% male), with higher representation among tech-savvy, college-educated users who are difficult to reach through traditional channels.